cloudfoundry-community-attic/LEGACY-bosh-getting-started/uploading-public-stemcell.md

 +-------------------------------+-----------------------------------------------------+
 ```

 You want the latest public AWS stemcell.
-Download it locally; and then upload it to your BOSH.
+Download it from the public server and then upload it to your BOSH:

 ```
+$ cd /tmp
 $ bosh download public stemcell bosh-stemcell-aws-0.5.1.tgz
 bosh-stemcell:  98% |ooooooooooooooooooooooooooooooo  | 384.0MB   1.7MB/s ETA:  00:00:03